FOREX-Dollar slides vs most currencies on expected Fed easing

 stimulus.

-Many in the market expect the Fed to launch a new asset
+Many in the market expect the Fed will launch a new asset

 purchase program when it issues its policy decision later in the